 The coronavirus pandemic of 2020 precipitated a global recession that claimed more than 30 million jobs in the United States.
 Few fields were unaffected by this calamity; cyber security was among the unscathed.

-Cyber security may be a seller's market, but employers are still exacting when it comes to what they're looking for in new hires.
-Companies in industries as diverse as healthcare, finance, and manufacturing have had to figure out how to keep vast quantities of sensitive information safe from hackers and thieves.
+Cyber security may be a seller’s market, but employers are still exacting when it comes to what they seek in new hires.
+Companies in industries as diverse as healthcare, finance, and manufacturing must keep vast quantities of sensitive information safe from hackers and thieves.
 The solution typically involves bringing on highly skilled cyber security professionals.
-If you want to become one of the cyber security experts who command six-figure salaries, you'll need the bona fides to prove you have what it takes.
-In other words, you'll need a graduate degree.
+If you want to become one of the cyber security experts who command six-figure salaries, you’ll need the bona fides to prove you have what it takes.
+A graduate degree can help.

 The good news is you won’t need to uproot your life to earn a master’s degree in cyber security.
 In this article about earning a cyber security master’s degree online, we cover:

-There are numerous reasons earning a master's degree in cyber security is worth it.
-Yes, it's technically possible to advance in this field with a computer science bachelor's degree, the right IT security certifications, and a strong professional network.
-That said, a cyber security master's degree can improve your job prospects, boost your earning potential, and help you qualify for senior management positions that won't be open to you if the only degree on your resume is a bachelor's degree.
+There are numerous reasons to earn a master’s degree in cyber security.
+Yes, it’s technically possible to advance in this field with a computer science bachelor’s degree, the right IT security certifications, and a strong professional network.
+That said, a cyber security master’s degree can improve your job prospects, boost your earning potential, and help you qualify for senior management positions that won’t be open to you if the only degree on your resume is a bachelor’s degree.